-After cleaning the radiator, start the engine.
-Allow the engine to operate at low idle speed for three to five minutes.
-Accelerate the engine to high idle.
+After cleaning, start the engine and accelerate the engine to high idle rpm.
 This will help in the removal of debris and the drying of the core.
-Slowly reduce the engine speed to low idle and then stop the engine.
+Stop the engine.
 Use a light bulb behind the core in order to inspect the core for cleanliness.
 Repeat the cleaning, if necessary.